lnmiller22/MillerProfile/finalprojectp3.md

 * Unified the color scheme of all visuals, so it was made consistent that green was the associated color of native English speakers while teal was the associated color of "English Learners."
 Two of my three interviewees noticed this without prompting in the draft, so I worked to strengthen this theming that clearly had an impact.
 * Added a set of statistics from the National Center for Education Statistics to pull in the role of ESOL teachers in the current conversation following the perspective of audience members in Part II.
 I ultimately decided **not** to make a new infographic, as I felt that developing a fully new visual in the same graphic-heavy subsection would have been overwhelming to readers.
 * Built out the final "Resources" section to include brief case studies of Guatemala and Mozambique, an explicit call to action, and working links in the additional call-to-action resources.
+* As mentioned above, adapted the lanuage in storytelling to capture the wide audience to whom widespread ideological change is targeted.
-* Updated the final bibliography with new sources integrated since Part I, and posted the final list on the site.
+* Updated the final bibliography with new sources integrated since Part I, and posted the final list on both the Shorthand page and the present writeup.

 ## Final Bibliography
 Bernhofer, Juliana and Mirco Tonin.
 “The Effect of the Language of Instruction on Academic